System Assurances,

 Why stake?

 Stakers provide the pool capital that makes coverage possible.
-In return: wallet-drain protection for the duration of the lock, plus SAFU points earned linearly over the lock period.
-Points convert to SAFU tokens at network launch.
-Principal is returned at the end of the lock if no claim is filed.
+In return: wallet-drain protection while staked, with the ability to withdraw anytime.
+SAFU points accrue at accelerating rates the longer you stay, and convert to SAFU tokens at network launch.
+Principal is returned when you withdraw if no claim is filed.

 SAFU Points and Token